Ideas, Comments and responses from the Questionnaire

 An initiative from residents for residents

-On 22 April 2020, ‘Earth Day’ celebrates its 50th anniversary.
+On 22 April 2020, ‘Earth Day’ celebrated its 50th anniversary.
 However, this year, ‘Earth Day’ should be far more than just a day.

 It should be a historic moment when citizens of the world rise up in a united call, a call for the creativity, innovation, ambition, and bravery we need to meet our climate crisis and to seize the enormous opportunities of a zero-carbon future.
 Instead, we are spellbound by a pandemic.
 One that could have been avoided if humans respected nature better.
 One problem currently overshadows the other, although ultimately, they go hand-in-hand.
 Yet, as we have seen over these past weeks, even though faced by overwhelming challenges, societies have shown they can work together as part of a larger, global community.